Updated: Jul 11

 In this article:

-How to reduce snake encounters
+How to reduce snake encounters while hiking in South Africa

-When hiking, stay on footpaths and watch where you are walking, particularly early in the day as number of snakes like to bask in the morning sun on footpaths.
+When hiking, stay on footpaths and watch where you are walking, particularly early in the day as a number of snakes like to bask in the morning sun on footpaths.
 Step onto rocks and logs – not directly over them as there could be a snake on the other side and be careful where you put your hands when stopping for a rest or when gripping onto rocks to climb up or down inclines.

 Most snakebites happen at dusk, largely in summer between November and April and when accidentally standing on them.
 The majority of victims are bitten well below the knee which encourages some hikers to wear leather hiking books and snake gaiters.
 Proper snake gaiters will provide good protection against most snakebites from the boot to just below the knee.
 Modern snake gaiters are light (±400 grams a pair), flexible and comfortable, even on long hikes.